c0desman/zohomailapi/README.md

 Never commit .env or zoho-token.json to GitHub.
 These contain sensitive credentials.

 ### 🙋‍♂️ Questions?
-Feel free to open an issue or contact the maintainer at c0desman
+Feel free to open an issue or contact.
 ---

 This `README.md` contains detailed setup instructions for your Zoho Mail API project.
 You can add it to your project